byronka/minum/docs/perf_data/database_speed_test.md

 are treated just like any ordinary data and can be arranged in any collection shape you could wish - trees, lists, whatever.

+Summary of the code below: we can make two million adjustments to our database in one second.
+The persistence to disk will happen over the ensuing minutes - this is not an ACID-compliant database.
+That risk, however, is allowable for many use cases.

 ```java

  /**